What you will learn

 B: The user activity graph highlights the individuals on your team that have the most combined total view time.
 This view can give you data of the last 30 days, 90 days, or year.
 If you wanted to check an individual's activity, you can click on their name to take a look.

-D: The download report can be toggled between the last 30 days, 90 days, and 12 months and provides a CSV of user totals and data.
+D: The download report can be toggled between the last 30 days, 90 days, 12 months, and all time and provides a CSV of user totals and data.
 Learn more about this report in the users analytics report download section below.

 Individual user dashboard

 The individual user dashboard covers activity and usage for individuals within your team.
 An example of a typical individual user can be found below:

 The user dashboard will give you insight into both course completion rates as well as skill levels (Enterprise only).
 These can be filtered down to find topical strengths of that individual.
 Since many of the analytics dashboards are connected, clicking onto a skill or a course will take you to those respective analytics reports.

 Important: Due to users' privacy, the skill proficiency level will be shown for Enterprise customers but not the Skill IQ score.
 Professional customers cannot see proficiency levels.